os-js/manual.os-js.org/src/v3/tutorial/theme/README.md

 # Theme Tutorial

+This tutorial will demonstrate how to create your own theme(s).

 A theme consists of a set of icons and styles.
 It is installed as a package (just as applications).

 ## Usage